Proxy guide

 Rotating residential proxies can be useful for SEO monitoring, rank tracking and local SERP checks because they allow repeated checks from different proxy IPs and locations.

-Are static proxies good for multi-accounting?
+Are static proxies good for stable sessions?

 What are sticky sessions?